 How to Help Them Connect

 Make Sure Everyone Has the Lifeline Number – The suicide hotline number is 800-273-TALK (8255).
-This hotline is not solely for the one who has thoughts of suicide.
+This hotline is not solely for those who have thoughts of suicide.
 If you are concerned about someone – you can call too.

 Hint: Add this number to your phone’s contact list, then it will always be readily available to someone in need.